AviSassoon/todo-app/Readme.md

 1. Navigate to the `todo-service` directory.
 2. Install the dependencies with `npm install`.
 3. Start the service with `npm run dev` for development mode.
 You can also build the TypeScript files and start the service in production mode with `npm run build` and `npm start`.
+4. To run the tests, execute: `npm run jest`

 ### Notification Service